Ailurust/puzzle-team-advice/docs/source/puzzles/loop.rst

 There are only two valid configurations, so we can mark the lines that appear in both, and add the final lines later.

+Let's return to the 0 and 1 we looked at earlier.
 A 1 will be surrounded by one line and three Xs.
 If the line connects to a dot shared with a 0, you will not be able to add the second line (remember, a dot must have either zero or two lines) to that dot without overloading the 1.

 |ico1| |ico2| |ico3|